grscheller/neovim-notes/notes/07-EncodingsUnicode.md

 are fixed width font beasts, but Libre Office handles the variable width code points just fine.

-When using gvim, vim or nvim, with a unicode aware terminal emulator like rxvt-unicode or gnome-terminal, code points can be entered while in *insert mode* via
+When using gvim, or vim/nvim with a unicode aware terminal emulator like rxvt-unicode or gnome-terminal, code points can be entered while in *insert mode* via